Teradata/developer-resources/docs/advanced/azure-account-requirements.md

 ---
-id: prod-azure-create-custom-role
+id: azure-account-requirements
-title: Full installation - Azure - Create a custom role
-description: Learn how to create the role AI Unlimited needs to deploy the engine in Azure.
-sidebar_label: Azure-Create a custom role with the required permissions
+title: Azure account requirements
+description: How to prepare your Azure account for AI Unlimited installation
+sidebar_label: Azure account requirements
-sidebar_position: 2
+sidebar_position: 3
+pagination_prev: null
+pagination_next: null
 ---

+# Azure account requirements

+***WIP***

+-  Azure account requirements

+    - Rights ***(Permissions?)*** to create Azure resources.
+Make sure the account deploying AI Unlimited has sufficient permissions to [create the roles](/docs/advanced/roles-and-policies/prod-azure-create-custom-role.md).

+    - Owner permissions on the Azure subscription that you would like to use.

+- Networking requirements

+    - The resource group must have an Azure Virtual Network (VNet) configured with a subnet.
+You can use your existing VNet and subnets or create your own [Resource Group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal), [Vnet](https://learn.microsoft.com/en-us/azure/virtual-network/quick-create-portal), [Subnet](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet?tabs=azure-portal), and [role](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles) depending on your account permissions.

+- Secure shell (SSH) key pair to access or manage the AI Unlimited instance for running commands or debugging.

+    Generate a [key pair](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) to securely connect to the AI Unlimited instance ***("engine"?)*** using SSH.

-# Create a role with the required permissions
+## Create a role with the required permissions

 ***Grabbed this from the Azure Demo installation before we removed it.
 True for the full installation too?***